On a Computationally Ill-Behaved Bilevel Problem with a Continuous and Nonconvex Lower Level: Analysis of the -Feasible Linear Case

-holds for a certain constant~$\kappa(A,C,D,a,b,d) > 0$, \rev{whose size is polynomial in the size of the input data~$A$, $C$, $D$, $a$, $b$, and~$d$}. \end{lemma} \begin{proof} Applying Lemma~\ref{thm:stability-lemma} to the~$\rev{x}$-parameterized lower-level problem~\eqref{eq:linear-lower-level} yields that there exists an optimal point~$y^*$ such that
+holds for a constant~$\kappa_4(A,C,D,a,b,d) > 0$, whose size is polynomial in the size of the input data~$A$, $C$, $D$, $a$, $b$, and~$d$. \end{lemma} \begin{proof} By assumption, for a given $x$, the lower-level problem is feasible and bounded.
+We can thus apply Lemma~\ref{thm:stability-lemma} since Conditions (ii)--(iv) correspond to Conditions~\mbox{(i)--(iii)} of Lemma~\ref{thm:stability-lemma}.
+Thus, there exists an optimal point~$y^*$ for the lower-level problem such that

-holds. \rev{We obtain the desired result from the boundedness assumption on the set~$\defset{x}{Ax \geq a}$ and by applying Cramer's rule as in the proof of Lemma~\ref{thm:sensitivity-lemma}}. \end{proof}